 The Policy does not describe actual investment practices, which may change over time and shall be summarized for the Board as part of the annual Policy review.
 In practice, TJPA currently adheres to the Policy by maintaining a cash balance in a U.S. Bank checking account sufficient to meet short-term obligations, and investing the balance with the City & County of San Francisco investment pool.
-The TJPA does not invest in other instruments at this time.
 TJPA also has trust accounts established with Deutsche Bank for tax increment and land sales proceeds, and the Trustee is required to adhere to all elements of the Policy.
+A small amount of land sales proceeds is currently invested through the Trustee in U.S. Treasury Notes that mature on December 31, 2012.
+At that time, TJPA will review investment options and choose an investment vehicle with an appropriate maturity given the economic outlook for interest rates and forecasted cashflow needs.